 -They have worked on Gasaraki, Infinite Ryuuvis, Argento Soma, Zegapain and on Gundam SEED over the years.

--Their recent works include the various seasons of Battle Spirits, Daily Lives of High School Boys and Binbougami Ga.
+-Their recent works include the various seasons of Battle Spirits, Daily Lives of High School Boys, Binbougami Ga and Aikatsu s1.

 Sunrise Studio 10: